Gunung Mas Regency: Healthcare

 There are two hospitals, one polyclinic, 86 puskesmas, and seven pharmacies in the regency.
 The main hospital of the regency, Kuala Kurun Regional Hospital, is located in the town of Kuala Kurun and classified as C-class hospital by Ministry of Health.
 The other hospital, Pratama Tumbang Talaken Hospital, is a private hospital located in Manuhing district and classified as D-class.
 The regency had a life expectancy of 70.40 years in 2021, close to the national average.

 Transportation

 The regency is served by Sangkalemu Airport in Kuala Kurun, which has weekly scheduled flights to Banjarmasin.
 The regency has a total road network length of 738.992 km and a road connection to Palangka Raya.
 The road to Palangka Raya is often in poor condition due to its use by overweight vehicles, and frequently experiences traffic congestion.

 Others

-The regency has 45 mosques, 252 churches, and 77 Balinese temple.
+The regency has 45 mosques, 252 churches, and 77 Balinese temples.
 Urban parks are found across the regency, most notably in Kuala Kurun.
 In Kuala Kurun, the town park has shelter built for street vendors as part of relocation program by the government to reduce their presence in main roads.
 There are 22 hotels registered in the regency, which more than half is located on Kurun District.